Automatically save PDF annotations on iOS

 • When the app is moved into the background (UIApplicationDidEnterBackgroundNotification, UIApplicationWillTerminateNotification).

-• When UIActivityViewController asks for a document data/URL to share.
+• When UIActivityViewController asks for document data or a document URL to share.

 • When a document will be digitally signed using SignatureViewController.